Vogue Nederland

 The first editor in chief was Karin Sweerink who held the position till 2019 when she was appointed as editor in chief of Linda magazine.
-She was succeeded by Rinke Tjepkema in 2019.
+She was succeeded by Rinke Tjepkema in 2019 and by Yeliz Çiçek in 2022 - who led the magazine for two years and stopped in 2024.

-Vogue Nederland is published by Hearst Magazines Nederland under license of Condé Nast Publications.
+Vogue Nederland is published by Bloom Publishing (print) and Talpa Networks under licensing of Condé Nast Publications.

 Vogue Nederland current circulation is approximately 60,000 copies.